 - Sub Item Of: useful in QuickBooks to nestle transactions based on sub-classes.

 - Use Alt Bill to on invoice: When this checkbox is ticked, iPoint will use the alternate Bill To address and logo as set up in Settings > Company Information.
-On an invoice, enter the Alt Bill class and the default company logo and address will be replaced by the Alt Bill To address and logo.
+Enter the Alt Bill class, and the default company logo and address will be replaced by the Alt Bill To address and logo.